Workgroups

 Blue Accounting (Inactive)

-This workgroup was formed to advise the development of Coastal Wetlands goals and metrics for Blue Accounting, an online information service which was being led by The Nature Conservancy and the Great Lakes Commission.
-These metrics were crafted to support the Assembly’s tracking of progress toward protection and restoration of Great Lakes coastal wetlands.
-Some of this foundational work is now helping to inform the progress of the Great Lakes Coastal Wetland Conservation Framework.
-Currently, the metrics and dashboards developed by the workgroup during the pilot phase are publicly accessible through Blue Accounting’s Coastal Wetland issue pages.
+This workgroup was formed to advise the development of coastal wetlands goals and metrics for Blue Accounting, an online information service which was being led by The Nature Conservancy and the Great Lakes Commission.
+These metrics were crafted to support the Great Lakes Coastal Assembly’s tracking of progress toward protection and restoration of Great Lakes coastal wetlands.
+Some of this foundational work is now helping to inform the progress of the Great Lakes Coastal Wetland Framework.
+Currently, the metrics and dashboards developed by the workgroup during the pilot phase are publicly accessible through Blue Accounting’s coastal wetland issue pages.
 The Great Lakes Commission has paused further development of coastal wetland information as it determines which issues will be prioritized for further build-out on the platform.